vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 A `load-balancer.yml` will, by default, have `load-balancer` as `id`.
 If the `id` matches the name of the file, the `filename` field can be omitted in the pipeline's declaration.

-In addition, a `version` attribute will be set containing the hash of the pipeline's configuration file to keep track of the file changes.
 If several files having the same `id` in that folder (for example `load-balancer.yml` and `load-balancer.json`), vector should error.

 The pipeline's configuration files should only contain transforms or vector will error.